FabianZcr/howlongtobeat-api-usage-example/README.md

 # Howlongtobeat API Usage Example

-This Python script reads a game's database (.txt file in this case) and then gets each game's time (to beat) to write a response to a new file.
-This by making use of the HowLongToBeat API written for Python making the task of web scrapping easier.
+This Python script reads a game database (.txt file in this case) and then gets each game's time (to beat) using HowLongToBeat API and save a response into a new file.